Why become a Study Group Facilitator?

 I want to apply.
 Now what?

-If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, click here to apply for a Winter 2018 position.
+If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, please check back mid-February for the application for Fall term.

 If you have questions about becoming a study group facilitator please e-mail SLC Study Group Application E-Mail.